By PJ Glassey, CSCS

 I have also talked with women who feel they have bulked up in the past and are afraid of it happening again.
 Again, in every case, each individual was dealing with a weight issue at the time and misinterpreted their spot-bulking as muscle when it was really fat tissue.
 Yes, traditional weight training is the best technique for bulking up.
 In fact, that is the whole puropse for its invention back in 1891.Even with this method however, women can’t bulk up without drugs and LOTS of time.
 The X Gym methods are different though.
 They are backed by research and founded in the principles that tone and strengthen without the bulk.

 The last woman I consulted with was eating a certain food item that was contributing and extra 50 grams of carbs and 30 grams of fat each day without her realizing it because she had read the label wrong.
 As soon as she cut it out of her diet, she lost weight at a rate of about 2 lbs. a week!
 Another woman was doing most of the things right except water consumption.
 She was chronically dehydrated without knowing it.
 As soon as she got up to her required intake, she lost the weight and also cured her daily headaches!
+This shows how important diet really is to your training process.
+You will not experience the desired effects from your hard work in the gym if you don’t have the right nutritional habits.
+Many people subscribe to programs like Fitness Muscle Meals for their nutrition, getting a helpful selection of food delivered to their door regularly.
+You can check them out at fitnessmusclemeals.com.au if this sounds like a nutritional program that could interest you.
 If you can’t figure out what is fattening in your life, please sit down with your trainer or schedule a time with Sharmon or PJ so we can get to the bottom of it.
 It may even be a habit or practice that you are completely unaware of that is the problem!